-• Suicide Prevention Week Mini-Grants: Every year Each Mind Matters, through CalMHSA, develops and disseminates a toolkit for suicide prevention week.
+Suicide Prevention Week Mini-Grants: Every year Each Mind Matters, through CalMHSA, develops and disseminates a toolkit for suicide prevention week.
 In FY20/21, RUHS-BH offered mini-grants to community-based organizations and schools to implement the toolkit.
 Seventeen (17) organizations were awarded to increase Riverside County's capacity to prevent suicide by encouraging individuals to know the signs, find the words to talk to someone they are concerned about, and reach out to resources.
 CBOs awarded chose from options that included hosting virtual events, creating a heart wall installation, engaging in partnerships with local restaurants to spread the word on the coffee sleeves and coasters provided, hosting a self-care activity, hosting a game night, or choosing a school focused campaign.
 Awardees received technical assistance and support from a PEI Staff Development Officer.

-Suicide Prevention Week Proclamation: RUHS-Behavioral Health partnered with Public Health & Substance Abuse Prevention and Treatment (SAPT) to through the Board of Supervisors has helped to move suicide prevention collaboration forward with a wide variety of partner agencies.
+Suicide Prevention Week Proclamation: RUHS-Behavioral Health partnered with Public Health & Substance Abuse Prevention and Treatment (SAPT) to recognize Suicide Prevention Week and National Recovery Month.
+We received a proclamation from the Riverside County Board of Supervisors recognizing these two events in support of the Riverside County Suicide Prevention Plan.
+Continued support through the Board of Supervisors has helped to move suicide prevention collaboration forward with a wide variety of partner agencies.
 A variety of activities were held throughout the County by RUHS-BH as well community-based providers for not only suicide prevention week but the entire month of September.